Alfaa123/TLM-18-Wrap-Up-Supervisor/README.md

 An additional feature that could be implemented is additional sensors to monitor environmental conditions inside the telescope.
 Temperature and humidity could be logged, as well as a small Inertial Measurement Unit to detect abnormal vibration in the positioning system.
 Additional sensing capabilities would allow a remote user to detect issues before they get too out of control.

 Physically, the electronics would be mounted in a weatherproof enclosure attached somewhere near to the selsyn pinion to keep the encoder wire as short as possible.

+# Electrical

+The TLM-18 Supervisor system is controlled by an Arduino Nano as the main MCU.
+This was chosen for ease of software development, ubquity and cost.

+The entire system is powered by a small 12v lead acid battery float charger connected to a standard 12v UPS battery.
+This gives the system a short battery backup supply should mains power be inturrupted.

+Attached to the Arduino is an LS7366R SPI Encoder Counter to keep track of the encoder pulses.
+This will allow high PPR encoders without overwhelming the inturrupt capability of the Arduino at high speeds.

+A ADM488ANZ RS-422 transceiver is also attached to allow long distance and isolated communication with the TLM-18 control computer, which will be located a significant distance away and may not be at the same ground potential.